getodk/docs/collect-forms.rst

 The last form screen provides a default name for the form (defined by the form designer).
 You can rename it.
 This name only applies to that particular instance of a completed form (not to the blank form).

 The Form Name identifies the form in lists throughout the app.
 For this reason, a meaningful name may be important to you.
+After you've saved the name, the form automatically moves to the :guilabel:`Send Finalized Form` section, from where you can send it.

 .. _finalize-form: